Plugin hooks

 When rebuilding, the following hooks will be triggered again:

-Preview Hooks
+Preview hooks

 When executing the rsbuild preview command or rsbuild.preview() method, Rsbuild will execute the following hooks in order: